farsinotare/farsinotare.github.io/_posts/2015-02-15-disassembling-a-servo-motor.md

       myservo.write(90);  // set servo angle
     }

 See the [Arduino API](http://arduino.cc/en/Reference/ServoWrite) for information about "writing" a position.
+That position is regulated with help of a [feedback loop](http://en.wikipedia.org/wiki/Feedback).

-Let's look a bit at the mechanics of a servo motor.
+Let's look a bit deeper into the feedback mechanics of a servo motor.

 # Position control